jamesmorrisuk/ukveganrecipes/_posts/2020-04-05-quorn-chicken--potato-vegetable-plait-pastry.md

     filling to be hot.

-    6. Remove your prerolled pastry package from the fridge and allow it to sit at room temperature for 10 minutes before you roll it out, otherwise it'll stick and tear.
+    6. Remove your store bought sheet of pastry package from the fridge and allow it to sit at room temperature for 10 minutes before you roll it out, otherwise it'll stick and tear.
 A bad time.

     7. Add all of your filling into the centre of the pastry vertically and